snowplow/documentation/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-aws/setup-destinations/setup-redshift/load-event-and-entity-types-that-you-have-defined/index.md

 ### Creating a new table for a new event type

 Once you have created a new schema in Iglu corresponding to your new event or entity type, you need to create a table definition for it.
-This can be automatically generated using `[igluctl](https://docs.snowplowanalytics.com/open-source/iglu/igluctl/0.5.0/#static-generate)`, using the `[static generate](https://docs.snowplowanalytics.com/open-source/iglu/igluctl/0.5.0/#static-generate)` command.
+This can be automatically generated using [igluctl](/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md), using the [static generate](/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md#static-generate) command.

 ## Creating and uploading a JSON Paths file